Pakistan Hindu Council

 Pakistan Hindu Council is a non-profit organization founded in 2005 by Ramesh Kumar Vankwani.
 The council aims to promote interfaith harmony between various religions.

 History

-The Pakistan Hindu Council was founded by the Ramesh Kumar Vankwani, Hindu activist and member of the National Assembly of Pakistan.
+The Pakistan Hindu Council was founded by Ramesh Kumar Vankwani, Hindu activist and member of the National Assembly of Pakistan.
 It was registered in 2005.

 Mission and Organization

 The Pakistan Hindu Council represents the Pakistani Hindu community on social and political issues and aims to protect the basic rights and freedoms, especially of worship and assembly, of Hindus all over Pakistan.

 PHC schools

 Currently, Pakistan Hindu Council is running 17 schools across Tharparkar District, where as many as 1200 students are getting an education.

 Mass wedding

 The Pakistan Hindu Council organises mass wedding for poor Hindu couples annually.
 Around 1,100 couples have tied the knot through these ceremonies over the last eleven years.

+Others

+PHC also organises job fair which is open to all religious communities to join.

 Governing body

 The governing body has 15 seats, contested by the Hindus all over the Pakistan.